rolandgadbois/EEC201FinalProject/README.md

 The accuracy for the baseline data without pre-processing is 75%.
 Therefore, the pre-processing steps we took significantly helped our accuracy, so the subsequent data was taken with pre-processing.

-Here are the results for "Five" from last year's class.
+Here are the results for "Five" from this year's class.

 | N\M        |   8      |   16     |   32     |  64     |
 |------------|----------|----------|----------|---------|